hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 ## Passphrases

-Keys can be encrypted under a passphrase.
-You'll be asked for one when first building a target or when first running `conveyor keys generate`, and you can change it with `conveyor keys passphrase`.
+**Setting.** Keys can be encrypted under a passphrase.
+You'll be asked for one when first building a target or when first running `conveyor keys generate`.
+Passphrases are optional, you can avoid setting one by just pressing enter when prompted.

-You can pass the passphrase programmatically using the `--passphrase` flag.
+**Providing.** You can pass the passphrase programmatically using the `--passphrase` flag.
 If given a value that starts with `env:` then the rest is the name of an environment variable containing the passphrase.
 This is useful for continuous build systems.
-Otherwise the value is the passphrase.
+Otherwise, the value is the passphrase.

+**Changing.** You can change your passphrase with `conveyor keys passphrase`.
 The same passphrase is used for the root key, any PKCS#12 files (`.p12` or `.pfx`) and hardware security modules.
 Therefore they must all match.
 Using different passphrases for different key stores isn't supported at this time.
+Your HSM passphrase can't be changed with Conveyor, you will have to use the manufacturer specific tools to keep the HSM passphrase in sync.

+Changing your passphrase updates the value of the `app.signing-key` key in [your `defaults.conf` file](index.md#per-user-defaults).
+If you're copying your key elsewhere - like into a continuous integration system - then you'll need to re-copy it any time your passphrase is changed.

 ## Hardware security modules